 RVs will typically come with between 1 and 4 A/C units.
 A small pop-up might have 1 A/C unit, whereas a 45ft motorhome might have 4 of them.
 To power those A/C units, RVs will have commensurate power, typically a 30-amp or 50-amp power input.
 Although the power is sufficient to run those units, it’s not always enough to start every air conditioner in your rig, particularly if you are using the microwave or an induction cooktop at the same time.

 The required amperage to start those units is just too high.
 This means that for a rig with a 30-amp supply, you might only get one A/C unit started.
 RVers that are powering their small travel trailers with a portable camping generator, like a Honda 2000, might not even get one unit going.

 Is Solar The Answer To Stay Cool In Your RV?

-Solar energy is wildly popular.
 Solar cell technology and battery improvements have made solar power a viable alternative, especially for boondocking.
-Those improvements however don’t help the ever present problem of starting that air conditioner.
-You might have all the solar and battery capacity available for a rig your size, however you will not stay cool in your RV if you can’t get the A/C units started.
+Those improvements however don’t help the ever-present problem of starting that air conditioner.
+You might have all the solar and battery capacity available for a rig your size, however, you will not stay cool in your RV if you can’t get the A/C units started.

 SoftStartRV Will Help You Stay Cool In Your RV